“When God wants to bring more power into your life, He brings more pressure.”

-My husband’s increasing pain with no resolve had become a constant pre-occupation.
+My husband’s increasing pain with no resolve from his visit to the village down river had become a constant pre-occupation.
 Pressure, by definition, is a continuing opportunity for others to observe our true character.

 They were loud and aggressive as we made our way to the foyer.

-“As incredible as this may seem, Ralph”, they started their explanation, “somehow, you have broken into a cycle only seen in animals, specifically horses.
-You have strongyloides, a parasite that burrows into the intestinal wall… and eats it!
+“As incredible as this may seem, Ralph”, they started their calm but deliberate explanation, “somehow, you have broken into a cycle only seen in animals, specifically horses.
+You have Strongeloides, a parasite that burrows into the intestinal wall… and eats it!
 The reason the Coca-Cola gave you relief is because the parasite would not burrow its head in those few moments because they feed on sugar.
 So you were able to sense a temporary relief.
 This particular parasite is literally eating your intestinal wall!!”

 Looking for a source of entry, one doctor asked to see Ralph’s feet.
 Ralph’s heels were deeply cracked and the parasite had entered into his system directly from the contaminated soil in the Choco settlement he had recently visited!
-As interested as Ralph was in the entire explanation, all he really wanted to know was “how do we kill the creatures?!”
+As interested as Ralph was in the entire explanation, he is, after all, a “just gimme the bottom line” man.
+All he really wanted to know was “how do we kill these creatures?!”

-The good news was that there was a treatment…but…it was for horses!
-The bad news was they did not know if it would work on a human…or kill him instead?!
+The good newswas that there was a treatment…but…it was for horses!
+The bad news was they did not know if it would work on a human…or even…kill him?!
 They were very careful to explain that under no circumstances was he to take more than one teaspoon a day because the medicine was so toxic.